arrowhead-f/x509-profile/proposal.md

 ## 5. Certificate Creation and Distribution

+## 6. Authentication and Authorization

-## 6. DNS Support and Security Implications
+## 7. DNS Support and its Security Implications

-## 7. Known Limitations
+## 8. Known Limitations

-### 7.1 Subject Alternative Names and Device Mobility
+### 8.1 Subject Alternative Names and Device Mobility

 Devices and systems are assumed not to change IP addresses or DNS names during their lifetimes, as these are recorded in their certificates.
 This makes it a bit more challenging when devices need to move between networks and, as a consequence, may be assigned new IP addresses.